3DCoded/3MS/docs/index.md

 - Have one spare USB port.
 - Have an adapter to install a PTFE tube to the inlet of your printer's extruder.
 - Have one filament sensor right before your printer's extruder.
 - Have a filament cutter (ideally between your printer's extruder and hotend).
+Alternatively, you can use [IF-Cut](https://www.printables.com/model/1417085-beta-if-cut-inline-filament-cutter-for-the-3ms).

 ## Recommendations